UUbaidd/scratch-llm-framework/README.md

-This is llm.
-It is almost similar to my previous uploaded repo, Transformer from scratch, however this is in well organized form.
-It's readme file is almost similar to that.
-So, Transformer’s first step is tokenisation.
+## Core Architecture Shift
+Initially built as an isolated script collection, this repository refactors those mathematical components into a scalable, decoupled workspace.
+By standardizing folder hierarchies and configuration files (`pyproject.toml`), this layout easily extends to accommodate future scratch architectures (e.g., Linear Regression, Logistic Regression) under a unified engineering sandbox.

+Transformer’s first step is tokenisation.
 In this model we use BPE (Byte Pair Encoding) tokenisation model.
 The main reason for using it is that it solves unknown , subwords, words problems which you usually face in other tokenisation models.

 **Pre Tokenisation:**